-Which approach to pursue depends on the answers to these questions:
+Which approach to pursue depends on these practical issues:

 An unpublished honors or masters thesis has the primary goal of teaching the author, not obtaining scientific results (although that would be nice).
-If no one is ever going to read it, crude approaches are fine.
+If no one is ever going to read it, less elegant approaches are fine.

 On the other extreme, if you’re publishing in Science, you’d better have every i dotted and every missing value multiply imputed even if you do get the same results from listwise deletion.

-3. What is your statistical background?
-What capacity to you have to correctly run and interpret the analysis?
+3. Your capacity to correctly run and interpret the analysis

-On the other hand, journal editors are getting more sophisticated in the types of analyses they’re expecting.
+On the other hand, if you do need to publish, journal editors are getting more sophisticated in the types of analyses they’re expecting.
 If you’re going to have to do it again and again, making the time to learn it now may well save much time and frustration over the years.

-5. What are the expectations of the people who will be evaluating it—reviewers or committee?
+5. The expectations of the people who will be evaluating it—reviewers, committee, management

 This is especially important if the real purpose of this research is to finish your dissertation.
-If your stickler committee member wants it done a certain way, just do it.
+If your stickler committee member wants it done a certain way and it has no real effect on the conclusions, just do it.
 You can always redo your analyses once it’s time to publish.